Tamur11/Cull-Analysis/README.md

 Therefore, Cull is roughly missing 7 AD from a combat statistics perspective.

-We include absolute focus but exclude gathering storm as this primarily focuses on early levels and gathering storm only starts giving value after 10.
+I include absolute focus but exclude gathering storm as this primarily focuses on early levels and gathering storm only starts giving value after 10.